npr99/URSC645/Readings/00_URSC645_AnnotatedBibliography.md

 ## Audience

-This annotated bibliography for academic researchers interested in reproducible research.
+This annotated bibliography is for academic researchers interested in reproducible research.

 ---
 # Required Reading